By Marshall Rosenberg in ‘Living Non-Violent Communication’

 I like the concept of the birth of the Ego in parallel with the development, as human beings, of our capacity to think.
 We gradually became our thoughts at the expense of our direct connection with what is.
 Before thinking there was no Ego.

-Hopefully the nascent movement towards detachment of these thinking patterns and into awareness without attachment (to our thinking) will grow in strength over time.
+Hopefully the nascent movement towards detachment of these thinking patterns and into awareness without attachment (to our thinking or form) will grow in strength over time.
 With a more peaceful world as consequence.
 See amongst others, A New Earth by Eckhart Tolle.

 Our society seems to have migrated deep into its ‘conservation’ phase.
 Our response to the increasing scale and complexity of the structures we have created is more standardisation, more rules and procedures, more regulations etc. Thereby gradually reducing the flexibility and resilience necessary survive as a system.
 As a consequence our potential is increasingly limited.
 What can we do to reverse this ‘downward’ trend?